Northern BC Travel Guide

 - Don’t miss a visit to the border towns of Stewart Canada and Hyder (the friendliest little ghost town in Alaska), and take a self-guided tour up to the Salmon Glacier, Canada’s largest glacier accessible by road.

 - The Hazeltons and the Kasan First Nation Village

-The main communities to visit in northern BC include Prince Rupert, Terrace, Smithers, The Hazeltons, Stewart, Houston, Burns Lake, Fort St. James, Vanderhoof, Prince George, Fort St. John, Dawson Creek, Tumbler Ridge, Fort Nelson.
-See more Alaska Highway.
+The main communities to visit in northern BC include Prince Rupert, Terrace, Smithers, The Hazeltons, Stewart, Houston, Burns Lake, Fort St. James, Vanderhoof, Prince George, Fort St. John, Dawson Creek, Tumbler Ridge, and Fort Nelson.
+Read more: Alaska Highway.